 // Query for the Picker component in the rendered output

-This test demonstrates how we can easily use enzyme
+This test shows how you can easily use enzyme

 .
-I highly recommend digging into enzyme’s docs to see the various testing utilities it provides.
+I highly recommend digging into Enzyme’s docs to see the range of testing utilities it provides.

-Next, we will add another test to check for elements that are rendered based on some condition.
-For our case, we will verify that the Refresh button is rendered when the isFetching
+Next, add another test to check for elements that are rendered based on some condition.
+In this case, you will verify that the Refresh button is rendered when the isFetching

 prop is false